-Pedestrian and non-vehicular transportation opportunities shall be emphasized in the design of all subdivisions, such that pathways, sidewalks, bicycle lanes, and equestrian trails are included in the design.
+Pedestrian and non-vehicular transportation opportunities shall be emphasized in the design of all subdivisionsand commercial development, such that pathways, sidewalks, bicycle lanes, and equestrian trails are included in the design.
 Dalworthington Gardens is committed to creating opportunities for pedestrian activity throughout the community.
 This pedestrian orientation includes equestrian opportunities also.
-All new development must indicate how it plans to utilize the existing flood plain area for pedestrian and equestrian purposes.
-In addition, linkage opportunities must be provided between neighborhoods and to the floodplain areas.
+All new development must is encouraged to indicate howor if it plans to utilize the existing flood plain area for pedestrian and equestrian purposes.
+In addition, linkage opportunities must should be provided between neighborhoods and to the floodplain areas.
 Standard design parameters shall be developed and incorporated into the subdivision and site plan design criteria that provide for all new development.